Samolet0489/CarManager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 licence.
 See the LICENSE file for details.

 ### Pointless files or dead code?!?!?